mannyest/py_bible/README.md

 tictactoe.py : A basic tic tac toe game with functions, loops and user input

-back_account.py : Classes
+back_account.py : Creating banking instruments like Checking/Savings using Classes

-making_coins.py : Exploring classes and objects
+making_coins.py : Creating a coins with inherited attributes using classes and objects